yefuwang/redkv/README.md

         // value should equal 'my string value'
     })
 ```
 The API `.get(key)` will first try to read from the redis store.
-If succeeds, it resolve to the value found.
-If fails or the key does not exist in redis, it loads it from dynamodb, writes it back to redis, and returns a promise that resolves to the value found.
+If succeeds, it resolves to the value found.
+If fails or the key does not exist in redis, it loads it from DynamoDB, writes it back to redis, and returns a promise that resolves to the value found.

 # APIs

-Redkv supports the following APIs.
+RedKV supports the following APIs.
 Except for the constructor, all APIs returns Promises.

 ## `constructor`